MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.4_logger.rst

 their relevant quantities are logged under a hierarchy of grouped metric names without any extra code: the critic approximator logs ``critic/loss``, an exploration parameter logs ``policy/epsilon``, a learning rate logs ``alpha/value``, a distribution logs ``distribution/entropy``, and so on.
-This forwarding is part of the ``Serializable`` interface (see the related tutorial): any class declares its loggable children with ``self._add_logger_attr`` (analogous to ``self._add_save_attr``), and ``set_logger`` propagates the logger and the metric-name prefix recursively.
+This forwarding is part of the ``MushroomObject`` interface (see the related tutorial): any class declares its loggable children with ``self._add_logger_attr`` (analogous to ``self._add_save_attr``), and ``set_logger`` propagates the logger and the metric-name prefix recursively.